 After our little chat with the owner of Mekong River restaurant, he told us Tofino is worth the 2-hour drive, so whilst I slept and dad drove,we made it to the stunning and untouched little fishing village of Tofino.
 We took a water plane out for the nature tour, gliding over incredible views of green, cream and blue, speckled with a downed fighter jet from a lost war, oyster farms and grey whales feeding.

 Vancouver Island/ Vancouver

 We said our goodbye to Parkville, Vancouver Island and hopped on the ferry back to Vancouver.
-We dinned on amazing Korean food at Sura, only finding out its rated one of the best Korean restaurant in Vancouver afterwards, and later grabbed a black coffee to sip whist chatting away whilst the sun went down and the city came to life.
-Vancouver is a diverse mix of city life, mixed with big old stubborn houses that refuse to give up their piece of seemingly suburban life amidst huge skyscrapers.
+We dinned on amazing Korean food at Sura, only finding out its rated one of the best Korean restaurant in Vancouver afterwards, and later grabbed a black coffee to sip whist chatting away as the sun went down and the city came to life.
+Vancouver is a diverse mix of city life; a hearty mix of big old stubborn houses that refuse to give up their piece of seemingly suburban life amidst huge skyscrapers.
 It is undoubtedly great for shopping, with malls and stores in abundance, and has a great array of different places to eat.

 I took a quick dip in the icy sea and then settled in for some sunbathing with the locals at English Bay.
 We caught the dazzling sunset dipping lazy and low along the horizon out at sea, with the silhouettes of others enjoying the fleeting rays of the day, with buskers filling the evening air.